vanyatemno/freight-tracker/README.md

     -   `id`: Unique identifier for the route.
     -   `startPoint`: The starting location of the route.
     -   `endPoint`: The destination of the route.
-    -   `distance`: The total distance of the route in kilometers.
+    -   `distance`: The total distance of the route in meters.
     -   `requiredCarrierType`: The specific type of carrier required for this route.
     -   `status`: The current status of the route (`AWAITING_DISPATCH`, `IN_PROGRESS`, `COMPLETED`).
     -   `price`: The price offered for completing the route.